01 May Top 10 Digital Pianos – REVIEW | under $1000 to $11,000 | Update!

 For more info on all the latest Casio digital pianos, please read our detailed review of their newest pianos at the following link: Casio Digital Pianos – Full Review

-A few years ago Roland came out with a line of home digital pianos that includes 5 current models with 2 of those models being the HP702 and HP704 and the other 3 of those models are called the LX series including LX705, LX706, and LX708.
-The LX series has a new piano sound engine/chip and 2 of the LX models have a new piano style key action not available in previous models and in no other models of Roland pro or home digital pianos.
+Some years ago Roland came out with a line of home digital pianos that includes 5 current models with 2 of those models being the HP702 and HP704 and the other 3 of those models are called the LX series including LX705, LX706, and LX708.
+The LX series has a newer piano sound engine/chip and 2 of the LX models have a new piano style key action not available in previous models.

 Typically when Roland comes out with new functions or features in a few of their higher priced home digital pianos, then you can pretty much count on the fact that Roland will introduce a few of those things in other models at some point in the future.

-Roland also has had 3 digital grand pianos with the first one in a very small micro size 28″ deep model called the GP-3 which sells for $3999, a 3′ deep model called the GP6 which currently sells for about $6299 in polished ebony and the 5′ deep model called the GP9 which currently sells for $11,499.
+Roland also has had 3 digital grand pianos with the first one in a very small micro size 28″ deep model called the GP-3 which normally sells for $3999, a 3′ deep model called the GP6 which currently sells for $6299 in polished ebony, and the 5′ deep full size model called the GP9 which currently sells for $11,499.

 Kawai lowest priced cabinet digital piano is called the KDP-75 ($999 internet price).
 Although it’s a good piano for its price, the current model lower priced portable ES120 at $949 with optional stand and optional triple pedal is a “better bang for the buck” in our opinion relative to what those pianos can do for about the same price.
-The MP7SE and MP11SE portable stage type digital pianos have been out for awhile but are still new enough that we will likely not see a change until late 2023 or early 2024.
+The MP7SE and MP11SE portable stage digital pianos have been out for awhile but are still popular enough that we will likely not see a change until maybe late 2024.

-Kawai also recently came out with an improved “upright” Novus model called the NV5S for 2022 which replaces the NV5 hybrid digital piano.
-This model sells at about $8500 discount price in Kawai stores and is built on the same premise as the NV10S which is having a full size, fully operational Kawai traditional acoustic key action in a digital piano, but that action comes from a real Kawai acoustic upright piano whereas the NV10S key action comes from a Kawai grand piano.
+Kawai also recently came out with an improved “upright” Novus hybrid model called the NV5S for 2024 which replaces the older NV5 hybrid digital piano.
+This model sells at about $9500 discount price in Kawai stores and is built on the same premise as the NV10S which is having a full size, fully operational Kawai traditional acoustic upright key action in a digital piano, but that action comes from a real Kawai acoustic upright piano whereas the NV10S key action comes from an acoustic Kawai grand piano.

-The most popular Korg digital pianos these days are the LP-380U ($1349), C1 Air ($1599), and G1B Air ($1999).
+The most popular Korg digital pianos these days are the LP380U ($999 after $350 factory instant rebate), C1 Air ($1349), and G1B Air ($1999).
 The G1B Air is by far the most popular model for Korg because it combines an elegant compact cabinet design with a big beautiful grand piano sound coming through a very powerful speaker system and also utilizing an impressive higher end piano key action for the Korg company.

-I really don’t see any changes for Korg digital pianos for the remainder of 2022 and probably into 2023.
-However, I do see a possibility for a new model added to the home piano line sometime late in 2023 above the G1 Air, perhaps in the $2500+ price range in a more traditional full cabinet model incorporating some of the pro quality piano sounds and features from their higher priced pro stage piano series called Nautilus.
-But this is speculation at the moment because of product uncertainties due to the lasting results of the pandemic.
+I really don’t see any changes for Korg digital pianos for the remainder of 2024 and probably into 2025.
+However, I do see a possibility for a new model added to the home piano line at some point in the future above the G1 Air, perhaps in the $2500+ price range in a more traditional full cabinet model incorporating some of the pro quality piano sounds and features from their higher priced pro stage piano series called Nautilus.
+But this is just speculation at the moment so we’ll see what happens.

 The older Kronos and new Nautilus stage pianos can go upwards to around $4000+ in price and has some amazing piano technology in it.
 So if Korg wanted to they could take some of that amazing sound and feature technology from the Nautilus stage pianos and put it into a larger more traditional piano cabinet and have it as a model that goes above the G1 Air in ability and in price, so I believe that is a possibility considering how well the Korg company is already doing with their LP-380U, C1 Air & G1 Air pianos.